-Notes: I love Better than Bouillon in my soups.
+- I love Better than Bouillon in my soups.
 It gives it so much flavor and you only need a teaspoon.
 However you can use chicken broth in it’s place if you don’t have it.

-- 4 cups cauliflower florets
+- 3 cups cauliflower florets

-- 2 cups frozen vegetables
+- 1 cups frozen vegetables

-- 1 cups cooked chopped chicken
+- 8 oz cooked chopped chicken or turkey

-- 2 Tablespoons nutritional yeast
+- 2 tablespoons nutritional yeast (can sub with parmesan cheese)